sahilrajput03/sahilrajput03/learn-google-console-apis-via-oauth2.md

 ## Calendar List API

-- We can try these APIs in google's playground as well via this:  https://developers.google.com/calendar/api/v3/reference/calendarList/list
+- We can try these APIs in **google's API playground** as well via this: [Click here](https://developers.google.com/calendar/api/v3/reference/calendarList/list)
 - **Scopes:**

 ```js